MillenniumMachines/MillenniumOS/README.md

 ## Features
   - Canned probing cycles usable directly from gcode or via Duet Web Control as named macros.
-  - Fallbacks to guided manual probing when touch probe or toolsetter is not available.
+  - Fallbacks to guided manual probing when touch probe and / or toolsetter is not available.
   - Safety checks at every step to instill confidence in novice machinists.
   - Variable Spindle Speed Control.
   - Compatible with Millennium Machines Milo GCode Dialect.

+## Usage
+  - Download the ZIP file of a release.
+  - Extract the ZIP file onto the root of your SD card, or upload it to DWC.
+  - Add `M98 P"mos.g"` to the bottom of your `config.g` file.
+  - Restart RRF (`M999`)
+  - Follow the configuration wizard in Duet Web Control that will guide you through the necessary configuration settings.

+## Notes
+  - You _must_ be using RRF `v3.5.0-rc.2` or above.
+MOS uses many 'meta gcode' features that do not exist in earlier versions.
+  - MOS includes its own `daemon.g` file to implement repetitive tasks, such as VSSC.
+If you already have a `daemon.g` file, you will need to rename it and include it into the MOS `daemon.g`.
+This will require modifying your existing code to work smoothly with the MOS `daemon.g`, and is outside of the scope of this documentation.
+Anything you add to `daemon.g` and any affects it has on the functionality of MOS is unsupported.

+## Bugs, Issues, Support
+If you find any bugs or issues, please report them on this repository.
+Best-effort support is available via our Discord.

+---

+## In Depth

-## Implemented G- and M- codes
+### Implemented G- and M- codes
 See [GCODE.md](GCODE.md) for a description of all MOS implemented G- and M- codes.

-## Post-processor
+### Post-processor
 MOS is designed to work with a specific gcode dialect, designed for the Millennium Machines Milo.
 It does not support any other gcode dialects.

 The following is an example preamble that MOS is designed to understand: